Miniflint/RandomCountryGenerator/README.md

 # RandomCountryGenerator
-I just made a random country generator from rest <a Rest Country Api</a> (https://restcountries.eu/rest/v2/all)
+I just made a random country generator from rest